merwin-asm/Statman/README.md

 ## About
-Discord Status manager  ||  CLI
+StatmanCLI enables you to get a cool looking discord status.
+You can setup an automatically changing discord status easily with statmancli!

-  - Note : The use of this tool can be against the TOS :)
+***Note : The use of this tool can be against the Discord TOS***

 ## Requirements